drips-network/docs/README.md

   (i.e. if you answered the question, be sure to capture the outcome in the relevant documentation).

-- If a piece of unaddressed feedback is given more than three times, a ![][fe] issue should be created and added to the [Feedback Hub][fh] to be prioritized in the following weekly sync.

 - ![][im] issues should be created to capture upcoming documentation work related to new features or releases.

-- Issues will be reviewed on a rolling basis and triaged weekly by
-  @abbey-titcomb.

 # How to Contribute